Meet the Teachers

 Munroe Falls, OH

-Chris brings a wealth of sewing experience to the classroom.
-As a sewing enthusiast, Chris loves to inspire others in all aspects of sewing from garments and home décor to quilting.
+Chris brings a wealth of sewing experience to the Classroom.
+As a sewing enthusiast Chris loves to inspire others in all aspects of sewing from garments and home décor to quilting.
+Just sit her at a machine and she will begin to create.
 Chris will inspire you with her passion, unique style and humor.
 Chris creates a fun environment for learning, showing her students ways to create fast and easy.

 Young Harris, GA

 Cynthia has been designing women's clothing and teaching sewing and fitting techniques for many years.
 Her designs have been worn everywhere from the opening of the Met to